marcduiker/azure-functions-university/lessons/cosmosdb.md

 - The constructor has the Cosmos Client which was created at the StartUp class.
 - The usage of `UpsertItemAsync` for adding or updating an item at the players container

-With the mentioned changes, the connection to the Cosmos DB instance is shared in all the function execution of this instance.
+With the mentioned changes, the connection to the Cosmos DB instance is shared in all the function executions of this instance.

 7.3 Test the function out

 At VS Code, simply hit `F5` or click on `Run` at the main menu.

-Using Postman or any other API client, trigger the `MyFunction` function with a payload in json of a `player` item.
+Using Postman or any other API client, trigger the `StorePlayerWithDI` function with a payload in json of a `player` item.
 Use a `post` action and check that the result is successful.

 The following image shows a successful response.